Maxwell011/independent-blogger/README.md

-This is a project bootstrapped with
+This is a blog application

 ## Technologies Used